rohit-kr-dev/Resume_Eextractor/README.md

 2. The app extracts key fields using NLP and pattern matching
 3. Users can select which fields to display/export using checkboxes
 4. All extracted data is shown in a table
-5. Click “Export” to download a structured CSV of the selected fields
+5. Click "Export" to download a structured CSV of the selected fields

 ---